Top

 Omicron BQ.1.1

-Table 2 summarizes the results for all stages combined, with different exclusions, and for specific outcomes.
+Table 2 summarizes the results for all stages combined, for Randomized Controlled Trials, for peer-reviewed studies, after exclusions, and for specific outcomes.
 Table 3 shows results by treatment stage.
-Figure 3, 4, 5, 6, 7, 8, 9, and 10 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, hospitalization, progression, recovery, and peer reviewed studies.
+Figure 3 plots individual results by treatment stage.
+Figure 4, 5, 6, 7, 8, 9, 10, and 11 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, hospitalization, progression, recovery, and peer reviewed studies.

 Improvement Studies Patients Authors